 Cut the 1/2" rubber hose into 18-20" lengths and attach each of the buckets together.
 You'll want to use semi-flexible water pipe for this or you'll have quite a time getting the pieces connected.

 Place the fabric bag into the bucket, folding the edge over the bucket.
 Now's the time to trim off those handles, you won't be needing those.
-You're probably wondering why
+You're probably wondering why you need

 As the roots become exposed to air, (aka air root pruning), they dry out and die.
 The bag allows the plant to produce dense, very fine feeder roots, which incidentally also prevents root circling that you see in "potted" plants.
 These feeder roots allow for better nutrient and water absorption which in turn leads to better growth rates and higher yields.

 Fill the bottom of the bucket with water.
 Add a layer of your soilless growing mixture.
 Soak it with the hose, add a layer of slow release natural fertilizer.
-Add more growing mix, water, it's imperative that the layers are initially wet or it will not activate the wicking ability
+Add more growing mix, water, it's imperative that the layers are initially wet or it will not activate the wicking ability of the

 Cover the top of the bucket with heavy duty black plastic.
 Since the inside of the Pro-Mix BX bag is black, we're simply reusing the bag and cutting it to fit our buckets.
 Secure the plastic to the bucket with string, rubber band or any method that works best for you.
 This plastic sheeting will help reduce water loss through evaporation.
 Cut a small "X" in the top of the bucket and add your young plant.